vuieee/accumulii/README.md

 <img src="img/showcases/accumuliiscreenshot.png" width="100%" alt="accumulii header" />

 </div>

-*In Partial Fulfillment of the Requirements for Web Development 1*

 Accumulii is a terminal-driven developer profile registry and repository showcase.
 It provides a CLI-native web environment for managing code portfolios, broadcasting system logs, presenting graphical UI rices, and inspecting community repositories — all through an interactive terminal interface running in the browser.

 ---